mate-academy/hibernate-relations-hw/README.md

 - create `hibernate.cfg.xml` file
 - complete implementation of all classes in the `mate/academy/hibernate/relations/model` package
 - complete implementation of all classes in the `mate/academy/hibernate/relations/dao/impl` package
-- create your custom unchecked DataProcessingException and throw it in the catch block on dao layer.
+- create your custom unchecked DataProcessingException and throw it in the catch block on dao layer
 - complete implementation of all classes in the `mate/academy/hibernate/relations/service/impl/` package
 - make `mate/academy/Main.java` work (you should be able to run `main()` method without any errors)
 - use annotations and the annotation injector located in the `lib` folder